 Thirty-three changemakers from across India came together in February 2020 for a four-day immersive workshop to lay the foundations of India’s first national youth volunteer network, Volunteer for India.
 Driven by the U.S. Consulate in Chennai, it was implemented by a grant through Transformational Sports in partnership with Katradi.

 For the remainder of 2020, the founding members worked on pressing social issues involving young volunteers across India, completing 26 projects across 22 states while enabling 1600+ young students to start their volunteering journey.

-Now, we start our journey as a registered non-profit organisation, under the vision and leadership of two founding members, selected as the elected directors.
-We aim to strive forward on the path towards creating an ecosystem of inclusiveness and collaboration, promoting a culture of volunteerism and ultimately creating sustainable, positive and impactful changes across the country.
+In 2021, Volunteer for India started its journey as a registered non-profit organisation, under the vision and leadership of two of its Founding Members.
+VFI aims to strive forward on the path towards creating an ecosystem of inclusiveness and collaboration, promoting a culture of volunteerism and ultimately creating sustainable, positive and impactful changes across the country.